poenneby/advanced-git/README.md

 * 6e98149 Generating simple greeting
 ```

 That's getting messy.
 Imagine trying to track down a change in that jungle of commits?

-There's a better way.
+Is there was a tidier way of doing this?

 ### Rewind

-Start by removing the last 2 merge commits
+Let's start by removing the last 2 merge commits

 ```
 git reset --hard HEAD~2